vippsas/vipps-developers/newsletters/2019-11-newsletter.md

 directly linked to one sales unit.
 This meant that customers needed to keep track of multiple API keys, and that access to a new API required a new sales unit.

-This is no longer the case: The Vipps-API API product give access to all current APIs, and the API keys for the Vipps eCom v1 and v2 APIs have been “upgraded” to include the same APIs as Vipps API.
+This is no longer the case: The *Vipps-API* product give access to all current APIs, and the API keys for the Vipps eCom v1 and v2 APIs have been “upgraded” to include the same APIs as Vipps API.